 By Sarah Tone, Communications Coordinator

-The Testing Data Is Not Used the Way It Should Be – Coaches and athletes alike want to see who ranks the highest and who ranks the lowest thinking that could be a great way to motivate the lower-ranked athletes to improve and work harder and motivate the top scorers to hold onto their rankings.
-The research in Sport Psychology has proven that internal and not external factors are the keys to motivating people.
+Various studies in Sport Psychology have proven that internal and not external factors are the keys to motivating people.
 In other words, an athlete is more likely to be motivated by comparing their current testing results with their previous testing results versus comparing their results with those of their teammates.

 Now that we have a little insight into coaches, athletes, and testing data, let’s try and get everyone on the same page when it comes to athlete testing – what to do, why you should do it, and how to use the data most effectively so it becomes part of the process in athlete development and ultimately getting them to the next level in their performance pathway.